 Those who are able to enrol their children in Jordanian public school will find that the country's model of education is advanced.
 Public schools are free to attend and school books are usually also supplied at no cost.

 Schooling is divided into primary school and secondary school.
 Mandatory school attendance is from ages 5 to 15.
-For all but Christian students, Islamic Studies is a compulsory subject in secondary school.
+Islamic Studies is a compulsory subject for Muslim students in secondary school.

 International schools in Jordan

-Despite the sometimes astronomical price of school fees for international schools, most expat parents choose to take this route.
-This makes it possible for children to be educated in English, often in a curriculum that is familiar to them.
+Despite the sometimes-astronomical fees of international schools, most expat parents choose to take this route.
+This makes it possible for children to be educated in English or the language of their home country, often in a curriculum that is familiar to them.
 A variety of curricula are on offer, from American, French and British, to the globally recognised International Baccalaureate.
 This results in as little disruption of the child's education as possible, and the continuity can be reassuring in a situation where so many other things are different and new.

 Places at these schools are limited so it is advised that parents start the application process early.
 Schools might require students to write entry tests and are likely to request reports from previous schools or recommendations.
 They may also require the child to come into the school for an interview.

-While Jordanian society may be somewhat more progressive than those is more traditional Islamic countries in the Middle East, there is still a lot of stigma attached to disability which prevents many families from seeking the assistance they require.
+While Jordanian society may be more progressive than some Middle Eastern countries, there is still a lot of stigma attached to disability which prevents many families from seeking the assistance they require.

 Tutors in Jordan

-Expats looking to provide their child with some extra academic support should start by enquiring at the child's school with regards to recommended private tutors.
+Expats looking to provide their child with some extra academic support should start by enquiring at the child's school with regard to reputable private tutors.
 It will be important to find a tutor that is familiar with the particular curriculum the student is following.
-The private tutoring industry in Jordan may not be as well established as in other countries, but parents will find a good offering of qualified professionals especially in big cities such as Amman.
+The private tutoring industry in Jordan may not be as well established as in other countries, but parents will find a good offering of qualified professionals, especially in big cities such as Amman.